Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-Intrinsic bias, also known as upstream bias or representational bias~\cite{li2023survey}, refers to the inherent biases present in the output representation generated by a medium-sized LM under the pre-training and fine-tuning approach.
-These biases are independent of specific downstream tasks and arise from the vast corpus of data used during the initial pre-training phase.
-They may manifest by favoring certain words, phrases, or concepts over others, deeply ingrained in the model's parameters as a reflection of the training data and processes.

-This section provides an overview of the definitions of intrinsic bias for medium-sized LMs, which are categorized into two main types: similarity-based bias and probability-based bias.
-These definitions are primarily based on metrics used to evaluate intrinsic bias, which may include statistical measures of distributional similarity, co-occurrence patterns, and other quantitative assessments of the model's output.
+This section provides an overview of the definitions of intrinsic bias for encoder-only LMs, which are categorized into two main types: similarity-based disparity and probability-based disparity.
+These categories are primarily based on metrics used to evaluate intrinsic bias, which may include cosine similarity scores, pseudo-log-likelihood estimations, and other quantitative measures derived from internal token representations.